-SECTION 017700 - JOB ORDER/CONTRACT CLOSEOUT REQUIREMENTS
+SECTION 017700 - CONTRACT CLOSEOUT REQUIREMENTS

-A. The Job Order/Contract Documents, including but not limited to, the Drawings and Individual Specification Sections and Notice of Substantial Completion (NOSC) Form, apply to this section.
+A. The Contract Documents, including but not limited to, the Drawings and Individual Specification Sections and Notice of Substantial Completion (NOSC) Form, apply to this section.

-- A. Section includes administrative requirements for preparation and submission of final Job Order/Contract Closeout Documents.
-The requirements for closing out a Job Order will be determined on a Job Order by Job Order basis, including, but not limited to, the following:
+- A. Section includes administrative requirements for preparation and submission of final Contract Closeout Documents, including, but not limited to, the following:

-- 1. Job Order/Contract Closeout Conference
+- 1. Contract Closeout Meeting

 - 2. Notice of Substantial Completion (NOSC) Requirements

 - a.
 List of Incomplete Work Items

 - b.
-Job Order/Contract Turnover Documents
+Contract Turnover Documents

 - 1) As-built Drawings

 - 2) As-built Specifications

 - 3) As-built Schedule

 - 4) Sustainable Documents

 - 5) Permits, Licenses and Certificates

 - 6) Hazardous Wastes Documents

+- 7) Commissioning Authority's Deficiency Log

 - c.
 General Guarantee

 - d.
 Operation and Maintenance Manuals

-- 3. Job Order/Contract Closeout
+- 3. Contract Closeout

 - 4. Final Cleaning